AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.StandardNodes.md

 This document describes a specific set of **Standard Nodes** that can be used to read and process image and geometric attribute data, as well as create new image data procedurally.
 These "stdlib" nodes are an essential core part of all MaterialX implementations.
 Additional nodes are described in companion documents [**MaterialX Physically Based Shading Nodes**](./MaterialX.PBRSpec.md) and [**MaterialX NPR Shading Nodes**](./MaterialX.NPRSpec.md).

+In the node descriptions below, tables define the names, allowable types, default values, and where appropriate, accepted values for the node's inputs and output(s).
+For outputs, the Default value specified is the value output (or passed through from an input) if the node is disabled.
+Node descriptions with multiple tables accept any combination of inputs/outputs/types described within any single table.

 ## Table of Contents